 Irish English vs American English: One of the exciting and sometimes challenging experiences for international students is to cross the linguistic barrier created by borders and boundaries.
 Most of the differences in the English language come between American English and British English.
 There are countries that follow British English patterns while others follow American English and most of the countries in the world are following a blend of them.
-If you are a student planning to study either in Ireland or the USA, this blog is just for you.
-Let’s understand the basic differences between Irish English and American English.

 Table of contents